King Fahd Causeway

 The King Fahd Causeway (جسر الملك فهد) is a 25 km (15.5 mi) long series of bridges and causeways connecting Khobar, Saudi Arabia, and Al Jasra, Bahrain across the Gulf of Bahrain.

 Its five bridges rest on 536 concrete pylons, with seven embankments in the gulf's shallower water.
-One of the embankments, known as Middle Island (الجزيرة الوسطى, al-Jazirat al-Wustaa), has been converted into a sizeable artificial island with customs and immigration facilities, a mosque and gardens, and fast-food restaurants.
-Another island towards the end of the causeway belongs to Bahrain and is simply known as Mother of Sleepiness (ام النعسان, Um al-Na'saan).
+One of the embankments, known as Middle Island (الجزيرة الوسطى, al-Jazirat al-Wustaa), has been converted into a sizeable artificial island with customs and immigration facilities, a mosque and gardens, and fast-food restaurants now known as Passport Island.
+Another island towards the eastern end of the causeway belongs to Bahrain and is known as Umm an Nasan (ام النعسان, Um al-Na'saan).

+The causeway opened on 26 November 1986, making it the first bridge that connects an island nation to its closest continent.

 History

 The King Fahd Causeway spans long stretches of sea and reclaimed land.

 The idea of building a bridge linking Bahrain to the eastern region of Saudi Arabia had been of great interest to the two kingdoms for generations.
 The project to build the bridge began during an official visit to Bahrain in 1954 by King Saud; his wish was to nurture and further solidify the bonds between the two countries.

 Following Bahrain's declaration of independence, Prince Fahd bin Abdulaziz, then the interior minister of Saudi Arabia, led a high-level delegation to Bahrain.
 At the close of the visit, Fahd said that Saudi Arabia was seriously interested in constructing a land bridge that would connect the two countries.

 In 1965, plans to construct the causeway began to take form officially when Sheikh Khalifah ibn Sulman Al Khalifah, the prime minister of Bahrain, paid a courtesy visit to King Faisal at which time the king again expressed his wish to move forward.

 Subsequently, Bahrain, which drove on the left, changed to driving on the right in 1967.
 This was to bring it into line with neighbouring countries.

 In 1968, a joint committee was formed to assess the finances required for undertaking the task.
 As a result, the committee requested the World Bank contribute assistance to implement the mammoth-sized project including environmental and geographical aspects of the region.

 The idea of constructing the causeway was originally based on improving the cultural and social bonds between Saudi Arabia and Bahrain.

 In the summer of 1973, King Faisal, in a meeting which included Emir Sheikh Isa bin Salman Al Khalifa as well as Prince Fahd bin Abdulaziz and Sheikh Khalifa bin Salman Al Khalifa, suggested the committee ignore economic and financial issues with the project, and instead concentrate on the actual construction.

 In 1975, the World Bank submitted its study and advice after seeking assistance from specialist international expertise in studying the geographic, environmental factors and maritime currents.

 In spring 1976, during a visit by King Khalid bin Abdulaziz to Sheikh Isa bin Salman Al Khalifa, the two monarchs agreed to set up a ministerial committee to work on implementation of the project.